MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api-dotnet/includes/4-exercise-static-web-apps.md

 ## Create a Static Web App

-Now that you've created your GitHub repository, you can create a Static Web Apps instance from the Azure portal.
+Now that you created your GitHub repository, you can create a Static Web Apps instance from the Azure portal.

 This module uses the Azure sandbox to provide you with a free, temporary Azure subscription you can use to complete the exercise.
 Before proceeding, make sure that you activate the sandbox at the top of this page.